akulubala/responsive-social-buttons/README.md

 <a name="javascript"></a>

 **Optional: Configure URL and share text with javascript:**<br/> Instead of editing each `href` by hand, you can call some Javascript to set the URLs on each social button automatically.

-Note: to support users who have disabled Javascript, you still need to edit the `href`s by hand.

 Paste the following before the closing body tag, after the scripts you added in the last section: